adamhatton/pp1-wedding-band/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - used to write the structure of the site
 - [CSS](https://en.wikipedia.org/wiki/CSS) - used for the styling of the site

-**Frameworks, Librarires and Tools**
+**Frameworks, Libraries and Tools**
 - [Bootstrap 5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - used for the navbar and the cards (cards appear on all pages except the ‘Enquire’ page)
 - [Google Fonts](https://fonts.google.com/) - used to import both Antonio and Rubik which are the fonts used throughout the entire site
 - [Font Awesome](https://fontawesome.com/) - used to add icons for links to different social media sites
 - [Gitpod](https://www.gitpod.io/) - used to write and develop the website
-- [Git](https://git-scm.com/) – used for version controlling by using the Gitpod terminal to commit to Git, and subsequently pushing to Github
+- [Git](https://git-scm.com/) – used for version controlling by using the Gitpod terminal to commit to Git, and subsequently pushing to GitHub
-- [Github](https://github.com/) – used to store the source code for the website
+- [GitHub](https://github.com/) – used to store the source code for the website
-- [Github pages](https://pages.github.com/) – used to deploy the live site
+- [GitHub pages](https://pages.github.com/) – used to deploy the live site
 - [Balsamiq](https://balsamiq.com/) - used to create the initial wireframes of the website
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used throughout the process for testing the responsiveness of the website, debugging issues, and experimenting with layout/style choices
 - [Cloudconvert](https://cloudconvert.com/) - used to convert the biggest images to .webp format